gnames/gndiff/README.md

 ## Introduction

 It is often useful to compare one check-list to another.
+This project follows pretty much the same algorithms as [GNverifier], but does not require an external database and can be used off-line.

 ## Usage